SafetImamovic/world-backup/README.md

 I needed a straightforward backup setup for my own ATM10 server, so I went ahead and made this. `world-backup` is an external Rust CLI that creates timestamped backups of a Minecraft server world.
 It can run once or stay running and back the world up on an interval or cron schedule.

+I made this as a standalone Rust program, not a Minecraft mod, because I wanted it independent of modpack health and lighter on the server itself.
+It runs as a compiled native binary instead of inside the JVM, and Rust is fast.

 ## Recommended ATM10 Setup

 For most ATM10 servers, back up the `world` directory, not the entire server folder.
 That already includes the important live data like `level.dat`, `playerdata`, `region`, `DIM-1`, `DIM1`, `dimensions`, `poi`, `entities`, and mod-specific world data inside `world/`.